- Who can use Anderson House?

 What happens when I call Anderson House?

-- staff will assist you by talking about safety plans and options that will be helpful.
+- safety plans and options will be discussed